What is Blocks?

 Blocks has a secondary prize (slightly more than 1/3rd the value of the Blocks prize) for the highest score; points are given for groups of adjacent blocks of the same colour.
 When the card is generated points are given for blocks which are adjacent at the start of the game, and as the game plays points are given for any blocks that end up next to each other for the first time as a result of dropping down.
 Winning scores tend to be 500+ points.

 Player reaction to Blocks has been somewhat mixed – it has been clear from the chat that some players find the game difficult to understand and (as always in very busy bingo rooms with hundreds of players) others have been complaining that it is too hard to win.
-It is equally clear, though, from the sheer numbers of players in the rooms (and the upping of the number of rooms to 6 from the 4 originally planned and referred to in the game help file) that many people and enjoying this new bingo game and are playing again and again.
-As it is possible to buy in to a Blocks game for just 10p and have the same chance of winning as everyone else does, even though the games are over quite quickly there’s a lot of entertainment value to be had relatively cheaply.
+It is equally clear, though, from the sheer numbers of players in the rooms (and the upping of the number of rooms to 6 from the 4 originally planned and referred to in the game help file) that many people are enjoying this new bingo game and are playing again and again.
+As it is possible to buy in to a Blocks game for just 10p and have the same chance of winning as everyone else does (something you don’t find too often at UK bingo sites), even though the games are over quite quickly there’s a lot of entertainment value to be had relatively cheaply.